WYMT-TV: WYMT-DT2

 In 2009, WYMT-DT2 was launched as a standard-definition simulcast of WKYT.
-The simulcast ended on August 1, 2014, when that simulcast was replaced by the This TV network that provides classic movies and a few classic TV shows.
-Some additional syndicated programming is also broadcast on the DT2 subchannel.
+The simulcast ended on August 1, 2014, when the simulcast was replaced by the This TV network that provided classic movies and a few classic TV shows.
+Some additional syndicated programming was also broadcast on the DT2 subchannel.
 In early 2017, This TV was replaced with the Weigel Broadcasting-operated Heroes & Icons network.

 Programming

 Sports programming

-WYMT and WKYT regularly broadcast Kentucky Wildcats content, due partly to WKYT's status as the television flagship of the UK Sports Network (historically the Big Blue Sports Network), and also due to the Southeastern Conference's broadcast contracts with CBS Sports.
-In addition to CBS Sports content, both WYMT and WKYT also broadcast the syndicated package of SEC college football and men's basketball games from Raycom Sports (formerly Jefferson-Pilot and Lincoln Financial Sports) from the 1980s until 2009, when Raycom lost the SEC syndication rights.
-In 2009, the station began carrying the ESPN Plus-operated syndication service SEC TV (formerly SEC Network), which ceased operations in 2014 because of the launch of the new SEC Network, which is the cable- and satellite-only channel operated by ESPN.
+WYMT and WKYT regularly broadcast Kentucky Wildcats content, due partly to WKYT's status as the television flagship of the UK Sports Network (historically the Big Blue Sports Network), and, prior to 2024, due to the Southeastern Conference's broadcast contracts with CBS Sports.
+In addition to CBS Sports content, both WYMT and WKYT also broadcast the syndicated package of SEC college football and men's basketball games from Raycom Sports (formerly Jefferson-Pilot and Lincoln Financial Sports) from 1987 until 2009, when Raycom lost the SEC syndication rights.
+In 2009, the two stations began carrying the ESPN Plus-operated syndication service SEC TV (formerly SEC Network), which ceased operations in 2014 because of the launch of the new SEC Network, which is the cable- and satellite-only channel operated by ESPN.

 From 2014 to 2019, WYMT-DT2 served as the local home of Raycom's ACC Network, the syndicated package of Atlantic Coast Conference football and basketball.
 This ended with the launch of ESPN's pay TV-only ACC Network in August 2019.